-The energy market continues to react and change in light of lockdowns and other restrictions across the country.
-Elexon and the Performance Assurance Board (PAB) wish to ensure that assurance activities strike the right balance of effective control and monitoring of performance within the market, whilst recognising and responding to the pressures and unprecedented challenges in the current environment.
-The Risk Operating Plan (ROP) for the Performance Assurance Operating Period (PAOP) 2021/22 outlines three focused risk areas:
+The energy market continues to react and change in light of the change in demand in the electricity wholesale market.
+Elexon and the Performance Assurance Board (PAB) wish to ensure that assurance activities strike the right balance of effective control and monitoring of performance within the market, whilst recognising and responding to the pressures and challenges in the current environment.